ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/deployment.md

 ![architecture](images/ci_flow.png)

-## Manual confirmation of production deploy

-Development and Pre-production are automatically deployed without any manual intervention, but production requires that the deploy be approved.

 ## Deployment manifest file

 The entire release process is defined in the [buildspec.yml](../buildspec.yml) file, which is a [concept in CodePipeline](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) for [CodeBuild](https://aws.amazon.com/codebuild/).
 It allows you to define your deployments as code and gives you full control of the steps taken.